Better experience in portrait mode.

 <nil>

-"What’s the point?
-Where does the money from LMKN’s collection go?
-It’s not guaranteed to reach the songwriters.
-Like the example from yesterday that was trending, where the money only reached a few hundred thousand.
-Now at cafes, it’s already included in the bill, with the payment stating band royalties, which some visitors object to because not everyone likes the songs played there.
-There are also people who come to the cafe just to drink, not wanting to listen to music, but are forced to pay royalties, so there’s a lot of pros and cons," concluded Kris Violinist.
+"What is it for?
+Where is the money from the LMKN collection going?
+It's not guaranteed to reach the songwriters.
+Like for example yesterday, which was trending, the money only reached hundreds of thousands.
+Now if you’re at a cafe, it’s already included in the bill, with a written payment for band royalties, which some visitors object to because not everyone likes the song being played there.
+There are also people who come to the cafe just to drink, not wanting to listen to music, but are forced to pay royalties, so there are many pros and cons," concluded Kris Violinist.